 Mortgage Loan on mortgage/security on real property.

 Mortgage deed A document which stipulates the size and terms of loans against a mortgage in real property.

 Mortgage deed registered to the mortgagor

-Is a mortgage deed issued by the mortgage holder to himself with a view to
+Is a mortgage deed issued by the mortgage holder to himself with a view to pledging

-pledging it as security for a loan.
+it as security for a loan.

-Mortgage deed registered to the seller

-A mortgage deed with the seller as creditor and the buyer of real property as
+Mortgage deed registered to the seller A mortgage deed with the seller as creditor and the buyer of real property as debtor.

-the seller debtor.

 Mortgage-credit bonds Bonds issued by the mortgage-credit institutions: BRF-Kredit A/S (BRF), Danske Kredit Realkreditaktieselskab (DK), Landsbankernes Reallånefond (LRF), Nykredit A/S (N), Realkredit Danmark A/S (D), TOTALKREDIT Realkreditfond (TK), Unikredit Realkreditaktieselskab (UK), FIH Realkredit (FIH), and Dansk Landbrugs Realkreditfond (DLR).

-Multi-family building/ multi-storey building

-counties and regions

-Normally a building with two or more flats (rented or owner-occupied) which serve as dwellings.
+Multi-family building/ multi-storey building Normally a building with two or more flats (rented or owner-occupied) which serve as dwellings.

-Municipalities,

-Until 1 January 2007, Denmark was divided into 271 municipalities; 268 of these constituting 13 separate counties.
-Bornholm, Copenhagen and Frederiksberg are not included in the normal division by county.
-Christiansø is not included in the general division of municipalities and is administered by the

-Ministry of Defence instead.
+Municipalities and counties Denmark is divided into 275 municipalities, with 273 of these constituting part of 14 separate counties.
+Copenhagen and Frederiksberg are not included in the normal division by county.
+Christiansø is not included in the general division of municipalities and is administered by the Ministry of Defence instead.